MOEAFramework/GeneralizedDecomposition/README.md

 > Optimization, 7th International Conference, pp. 428-442.

 Very briefly, MOEA/D typically uses randomly-generated weights that aim to produce a diverse set of solutions.
-While newer algorithms like NSGA-III have the option to supply "target points" where the algorithm can focus search, picking weights that produce solutions near a given point is challenging.
+While newer algorithms like NSGA-III have the option to supply "target points" where the algorithm can focus search, picking weights for MOEA/D that produce solutions near a given target is non-trivial.
 This is further complicated when the Pareto front shape is disjoint / multimodal.

 With GD, we can take a target point (or points) and compute the ideal weights for MOEA/D or any other algorithm using the